 2. Calculate your monthly expenses

 Sit down with all of your bills and bank statements and figure out how much money you spend every month to keep your household running.
 Make sure to add up all of your utility bills, rent or mortgage payments, medical expenses, transportation costs, and other living expenses.
-If you spend money on it during the month, it needs to be a part of your household budget
+If you spend money on it, it needs to be a part of your household budget.

 3. Subtract your income from your expenses

 Your household income minus your household expenses should equal zero.
 If you find that your income is less than your expenses, it could be a sign that you need to cut down your spending.
 On the other hand, if your expenses are less than your income, you could start saving more money or use the extra cash to pay down your debt more aggressively.